On "Archetype"

 of his or her own will.

-The Anima, the Animus, and the Trickster
+The Anima and the Animus

-Other Writings on Paratheatre by Antero Alli
+Other Writings by Antero Alli

-On Paratheatre and self-delusion
+DANGERS: Paratheatre and self-delusion

-State of Emergence: A Paratheatre Manifesto
+UNDOING THE WORLD: A Paratheatre Manifesto